Programme

 Investigating Circadian Rhythms’ Impact on Animal Welfare in Precision Dairy Research for Lactating Cattle

-Rielle Perttu, University Of Minnesota, US
+Rielle Perttu, University of Minnesota, US

 2.30pm